 Been There, Done That

-- when I was 17 years old I went from a chubby kid to having an eight pack in 6 months.
+- When I was 17 years old I went from a chubby kid to having an eight pack in 6 months.
 I could deadlift 200kg (4x my body weight)

 - I’ve done a 200km 15 day hike (Annapurna circuit) with everything I own (15kg then) on my back with no prior hiking experience.